-Replace your faulty bulbs
+Replace your faulty light bulbs

-This is a bit of a no-brainer, but make sure to replace those broken or blown bulbs.
-If you have a light fitting housing multiple bulbs, you might not be in a rush to replace a bulb if only one of them blows.
+This is a bit of a no-brainer, but make sure to replace those broken or blown light bulbs.
+If you have a light fitting housing multiple light bulbs, you might not be in a rush to replace a light bulb if only one of them blows.
 Even if you have enough light to see by, though, you could be straining your eyes without realising, which can lead to tiredness, headaches, and a general rundown feeling, exactly what you don’t need heading into winter.

-Instead, be proactive and replace all the faulty bulbs in your home as soon as you can.
+Instead, be proactive and replace all the faulty light bulbs in your home as soon as you can.
 If you install LED light bulbs, you won’t have to worry about them blowing again, thanks to their low wattage and extra reliability.

 Get to know colour temperatures

 The colour temperature of a light bulb can make a significant difference to the look and feel of a room.
 By getting it wrong, you may be unwittingly causing yourself some unnecessary discomfort.
-We have a more extensive guide to colour temperature here, but in short, it denotes how ‘warm’ or ‘cool’ the light from a bulb is.
+We have a more extensive guide to colour temperature, but in short, it denotes how ‘warm’ or ‘cool’ the light from a light bulb is.
 Colour temperature is measured in Kelvins, which is abbreviated to ‘K’ on light bulb packaging.
 Lower ‘K’ numbers mean warmer, yellower light, while higher numbers denote cooler, bluer light.

 While there is no strict rule for which colour temperature you should look for, each type has its place.
 If you want your living room or bedroom to be a cosy, relaxed place of sanctuary, a harsh, cool white light is not going to have the desired effect.
 Instead, you should look for warm white light bulbs, with a colour temperature anywhere between 2000K-3000K.
-The soft, yellowy light that these bulbs emit will make you feel much more at home.
+The soft, yellowy light that these light bulbs emit will make you feel much more at home.

-In workplaces and utility spaces, however, a cool white bulb is often the right choice, as it will give you a crisper light to work by.
+In workplaces and utility spaces, however, a cool white light bulb is often the right choice, as it will give you a crisper light to work by.
 Many kitchen and bathroom spotlights will have a colour temperature around 4000K, which is much more stimulating and perfect for being able to see exactly what you’re doing.

 Get creative with your lighting over the holiday season

 Winter celebrations give you the perfect opportunity to get creative with your lighting.
 Whether it’s for Guy Fawkes Night, Christmas, New Year, or any other celebration, mark the occasion with some decorative lighting.
-The versatility of LED lighting means that there is now something to suit any taste, whether it’s understated warm white lighting for the home and garden, or some eye-catching colour changing bulbs that will stand out.
-The energy efficiency of LED bulbs also mean you won’t have to worry about your electricity bills after you have draped your house in fairy lights for Christmas!
+The versatility of LED lighting means that there is now something to suit any taste, whether it’s understated warm white lighting for the home and garden, or some eye-catching colour changing light bulbs that will stand out.
+The energy efficiency of LED light bulbs also mean you won’t have to worry about your electricity bills after you have draped your house in fairy lights for Christmas!

 Don’t forget about outdoor lighting

 A reliable outdoor light is a must during the winter.
-They provide extra security and act as a deterrant for opportunistic thieves, and also provide extra safety for homeowners who need to see what they’re doing after the sun sets.
+They provide extra security and act as a deterrent for opportunistic thieves, and also provide extra safety for homeowners who need to see what they’re doing after the sun sets.

 There is a huge variety of outdoor floodlights available today, to the point where choosing one can seem a bit daunting.
 Start by picking one with an appropriate lumens output.
 For example, you don’t need to waste money on a high-powered 22,000 lumens floodlight just for a small garden or patio.
 Check the fitting and dimensions of any floodlight before you buy to make sure you can actually install it where you want.
 Finally, decide how you would like the light to activate.
 Do you simply want a light you can manually switch on and off from inside the house, or would you prefer a more sophisticated motion-activated light?